Five-Dimensional Path Integrals for Six-Dimensional Conformal Field Theories: Acknowledgements

 \section{Acknowledgements}

-R.~Mouland was supported by the STFC studentship ST10837 and the STFC consolidated grant ST/T000694/1, A.~Lipstein by the Royal Society as a Royal Society University Research Fellowship holder, and P.~Richmond by STFC grant ST/L000326/1.
+R.~Mouland was supported by the STFC studentship ST10837 and David Tong's Simons Investigator grant, A.~Lipstein by the Royal Society as a Royal Society University Research Fellowship holder, and P.~Richmond by STFC grant ST/L000326/1.